Arlanthir/notes/CardMagic.md

 ## Elmsley count

-Way of counting cards to make them appear more than the number they really are.
+Way of counting cards to make them appear more than the number they really are, or hide face-up cards while counting.

+To count 1 more card:

-1. Take (e.g.) 4 cards in the left hand.
+1. Take (e.g.) 4 cards in the right hand, holding them by pinching the inner right corner.
-2. Push the top card with the thumb, grab the bottom 3 with the right hand, while counting "one".
+2. Pull the top card with the left thumb, grab the bottom 3 with the right hand, while counting "one".
 3. Take the 3 cards and slide them on top of the left one.
 4. Grab the previously drawn card with the right fingers to the bottom of the pack.
 5. Slide off the top card with the left thumb while counting "two".
 6. Count off the remaining 3 cards normally without grabbing the previous one.

+To hide the cards between the top 2 and the bottom one:

+1. Take (e.g.) 4 cards in the right hand, holding them by pinching the inner right corner.
+2. Pull the top card with the left thumb, grab the others with the right hand, while counting "one".
+3. Push off all cards except the bottom with the right thumb.
+4. Grab the bottom left card with the right fingers to below the kept card (not pushed off).
+5. Slide the pushed-off cards to the left hand while counting "two".
+6. Count off the remaining cards normally without grabbing the previous ones.

 # False deals